BlurryLight/PDLogger/README.txt

 	Average Log Latency = 22509 nanoseconds

 Known Issue:
-1. Due to the lack of std::filesystem, it fails when logs dir doesn't exist.
-2. Sometimes one log file may have less or more than 10000 lines.
+1. Sometimes one log file may have less or more than 10000 lines.
 I'm digging into the reasons.